-- fails to submit the monthly return, - the NTA is not satisfied with the information provided in the return form, or the NTA may make a reasonable estimate, based on the information provided, of the amount of any levy payable, and issue the Employer a notice of assessment for the unpaid amount.
+- fails to submit the monthly return, - the NTA is not satisfied with the information provided in the return form, or - the employer has failed to pay the levy in terms of the Act, the NTA may make a reasonable estimate, based on the information provided, of the amount of any levy payable, and issue the Employer a notice of assessment for the unpaid amount.
 From 1 April 2021, in respect of the failure to submit the returns mentioned above, the NTA may impose a penalty of N\$250 on every late monthly return form.